BrewhouseTeam/brewhouseteam.github.io/_posts/2014-05-01-gourmet-service-objects.md

 end
 {% endhighlight %}

-Making models much easier to test and maintain!
+This makes models much easier to test and maintain!

 ### Call them from anywhere